threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_iac/grid3_terraform/terraform_get_started.md

 to start the deployment `terraform init && terraform apply -parallelism=1`

 ## Changing
-You can add more VMs or Disks and just do `terraform apply`
+You can add more VMs or Disks and just do `terraform apply -parallelism=1`

 ## Destroying
-can be done using `terraform destroy`
+can be done using `terraform destroy -parallelism=1`

 And that's it!! you managed to deploy 2 VMs on the threefold grid v3